scorpionsPD/NetworkManager/README.md

 Then, you would create an instance of NetworkManager and call the fetch method with the URL of the REST API endpoint:

- let networkManager = NetworkManager()

- let url = URL(string: "https://example.com/users")!
+import NetworkLibrary

-   networkManager.fetch(url: url) { (result: Result<[User]>) in
+NetworkManager.shared.request(urlString: "https://api.example.com/data") { (result: Result<MyModel, NetworkError>) in
     switch result {
-    case .success(let users):
+    case .success(let data):
-       print(users)
+        // Handle the successful response
+        print(data)
     case .failure(let error):
+        // Handle the error
         print(error)
     }
 }

-In this example, the completion handler expects an array of User objects, so we specify Result<[User]> as the type parameter when calling the fetch method.
+In this example, the completion handler expects an array of User objects, so we specify Result<MyModel> as the type parameter when calling the fetch method.
 The result object will either contain an array of User objects, or an error if something went wrong.